Geonovum/KP-APIs/API-strategie-modules/access-control/access-control.md

 It is RECOMMENDED to use asymmetric (public-key based) methods for client authentication such as mTLS [RFC8705](https://www.rfc-editor.org/info/rfc8705) or "private_key_jwt" [OpenID](https://openid.net/specs/openid-connect-core-1_0.html#ClientAuthentication).

-[The NL GOV Assurance profile for OAuth 2.0](https://gitdocumentatie.logius.nl/publicatie/api/oauth/) REQUIRES the use of private_key_jwt for full clients, native clients with dynamically registered keys, and direct access clients as mentioned in the profile for [Authorization code flow](https://gitdocumentatie.logius.nl/publicatie/api/oauth/v1.1.0-rc.1/#use-case-authorization-code-flow).
+[The NL GOV Assurance profile for OAuth 2.0](https://gitdocumentatie.logius.nl/publicatie/api/oauth/) REQUIRES the use of private_key_jwt for full clients, native clients with dynamically registered keys, and direct access clients.

 The following methods can be used for Client authentication.